 How can I get my 4-year-old son to sleep through the night?

 Here are 5 ideas to help: Establish a bedtime routine and keep to it.
 Do simple yoga exercises to induce relaxation.
-Even young children can be taught some yoga poses such as child’s pose, hero pose, and butterfly pose.
-Eat a few foods that are high in tryptophan 30 minutes before bedtime: warm milk, cheese, bananas, chamomile tea.
+Even young children can be taught some yoga poses such as the child’s pose, hero pose, and butterfly pose.
+Eat a few foods that are high in tryptophan 30 minutes before bedtime: warm milk, cheese, bananas, and chamomile tea.
 Play soothing music like classical music or music that mimics sounds in nature.
 Give your child a relaxing back massage.

 What can I give my child for insomnia?

 There are several different foods that can help with insomnia.
 Feed them to your child 30 minutes before bedtime.
-Try Bananas contain magnesium, melatonin, and serotonin to calm the body.
+Try Bananas that contain magnesium, melatonin, and serotonin to calm the body.
 Warm milk contains tryptophan that acts as a sedative and calms children.
 Chamomile tea with orange blossom, valerian, and passiflora.
 These herbs will calm a child.

 Is melatonin safe for children?

 Yes, melatonin is safe for children in the correct dosage.
 Melatonin is a hormone produced by the pineal gland, the organ which regulates the body’s sleep/wake cycle.
 The hormone is secreted in a circadian rhythm by enzymes that are activated by darkness and depressed by light.
 Melatonin will only help you or your child sleep if your body is deficient in it.
 Give your child or teen a 3mg capsule 30 minutes before bedtime.
 If it doesn’t help, then the amount of melatonin in their bodies is sufficient.